 Morell is a working pianist, bassist, and guitarist, and has performed with The Nelson Riddle Orchestra, Harry “Sweets” Edison, Red Holloway, Javon Jackson, Mark Elff, L.A. vocalist Sherry Williams, Lew Tobaccin, Nelson Rangel, Jimmy Heath, Dakota Staton, and The Neophonic Jazz Orchestra.
 Drew currently enjoys working as the “house” bassist at the nationally renowned jazz club, El Chapultapec.
 He is a very active as a studio musician, recording on both bass and piano.

 He directs the signature jazz combo and teaches applied jazz guitar.

 Originally from the Chicago area, bassist Greg Garrison now calls Denver home.
 He has a strong interest in bluegrass and American folk as well as jazz and improvised instrumental music, and he has been able to work with a wide range of musicians from both worlds including Lyle Lovett, Bill Frisell, Chris Thile, Punch Brothers, Leftover Salmon, Dave Douglas, John Scofield, Joe Lovano, Jerry Douglas, Sam Bush, Ron Miles, Del McCoury, Art Lande, Stuart Duncan, Edgar Meyer, Bryan Sutton, and Vassar Clements.

 Garrison maintains an active performing and recording schedule in addition to his teaching duties at CU Denver.
 He holds a DMA in Jazz Studies from the University of Colorado, a MM in Double Bass Performance from the University of Northern Colorado, and a BM from the University of Illinois.

-To learn more about the opportunities awaiting you in the guitar program, please contact a College of Arts & Media advisor.
+To learn more about the opportunities awaiting you in the guitar program, please contact the College of Arts & Media.